Called To Mothering

 Use items you have around the house to make a fun outdoor carnival for all of your kids.
 Turn your baby pool into a fishing game.
 Transform kitchen bowls into a ball toss.
 Use swimming pool rings and pop bottles to create a ring toss.
 You don’t need to buy a lot of supplies; just get creative with what you have on hand.

 Fill those throw-away foil trays, aluminum baking pans or plastic bins with multi-colored water beads.
 Throw in some small toy animals like frogs or fish and have your small children search for them.
-See if they can guess what they’ve found before they look.
-This is great for sensory play and the water beads are refreshing on a hot day, too!

-8. Create something out of Cardboard
+8. Create Something out of Cardboard

 There are literally endless fun activities for kids to do with simple cardboard boxes.
 Simply give them some crayons, markers or paint.
 Put a big white sheet or towel down and let them create their own masterpiece.